Cathedral of San Carlos Borromeo (Monterey, California): Early history

 When the mission was moved, the existing wood and adobe building became the San Jose Chapel for the Presidio of Monterey.
 Monterey became the capital of the Province of Californias in 1777 and the chapel was renamed the Royal Presidio Chapel.
-The original 1770-71 church along with other buildings in the presido was destroyed by fire caused by a salute gun in 1789 and was replaced by the present sandstone structure built between 1791 and 1795.
+The original 1770-71 church along with other buildings in the presido were destroyed by fire caused by a salute gun in 1789 and was replaced by the present sandstone structure built between 1791 and 1795.
 It was completed in 1794 by Indian labor.
 In 1840, the chapel was rededicated to the patronage of Saint Charles Borromeo.

 In 1849, the chapel was selected to be the Pro-Cathedral of the Diocese of Monterey by Bishop Joseph Alemany.
 After Alemany became Archbishop of San Francisco, his successor Thaddeus Amat y Brusi moved the cathedral to Mission Santa Barbara, to be closer to the population in Los Angeles.

 Hoover marriage

 Future President of the United States Herbert Hoover and Lou Henry were married February 10, 1899 by Father Ramon Mestres who was serving at the chapel; Hoover was the first President to be married by a Catholic priest.
 The wedding took place not at the chapel, but in the Henry home.
 Father Mestres had received special dispensation from the bishop to perform the civil ceremony because there was no Protestant minister in town at the time.